Scribouilli/toctoctoc/README.md

 ### 2 - Create an OAuth application

-Create an OAuth application for the forges you want to handle with the server:
+Create an OAuth application for the service you want to handle with the server:
 - A [GitHub OAuth app](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/):
   for the `Authorization callback URL`, use the endpoint provided by your toctoctoc server: `[your-toctoctoc-server-URL]/github-callback`.